-The great thing about having supplies all from the same line is whatever you make is essentially fool proof.
-However you put together your items, they are going to turn out great because everything coordinates beautifully.
+The great thing about having supplies all from the same line is whatever you make is essentially foolproof.
+No matter how you put the items together, they will turn out great because everything coordinates beautifully.

 - Paper